 However, I personally feel that the camera on the iPhone just isn’t as good as some of the other handsets on the market.
 So I prefer to use something Android based for my travel photography.
 This has included Samsung, Sony and HTC handsets.
 That said, if I need to take a photo on the go, then the iPhone is always there.
 It’s ideal for quick Twitter pictures (and sending ugly selfies to my friends).

-The majority of photos I’ve uploaded to Instagram recently have been taken on a Samsung Galaxy S6 edge – I love everything its camera has to offer.
-There are so many features that just aren’t available on the iPhone’s camera.
+The majority of photos I’ve uploaded to Instagram recently and shared on the blog have been taken on a Samsung Galaxy S6 edge – I love everything its camera has to offer.
+There are so many features that just aren’t available on the iPhone camera.
 We’re talking beautiful panoramas (that actually look like one continuous shot, as opposed to three photos fused together), flawless selfies and a selective focus mode that lets you bring either the foreground or background into focus.

 There’s also the ability to switch to “Pro mode”, so if you’re feeling brave you can select the white balance, the ISO level and tone.
 I tend to stick to “Auto mode” and just point and click, unless there’s a detail I particularly want to pull out (usually an unusual door knob design or a plate of food), and then I hit “Selective focus mode”.